Dialysis Services at Fogo Island Health Centre

 What dialysis services are available at Fogo Island Health Centre (FIHC)?

-the new Transitional Assisted Self-Care model for renal dialysis.
-This program supports
+Island the new Transitional Assisted Self-Care model for renal dialysis.
+This program

 Can I receive dialysis service at FIHC?

-ully participate and engage in a Self-Care Model with the goal to transition to home.
+patient to fully participate and engage in a Self-Care Model with the goal to transition

 Which types of home dialysis are available for me?